-Auditor's point estimate or auditor's range-The amount, or range of amounts, respectively, derived from audit evidence for use in evaluating management's point estimate.
+Auditor's point estimate or auditor's range-An amount, or range of amounts, respectively, developed by the auditor in evaluating management's point estimate.

 Auditor's range-(see Auditor's point estimate)

 Business risk-A risk resulting from significant conditions, events, circumstances, actions or inactions that could adversely affect an entity's ability to achieve its objectives and execute its strategies, or from the setting of inappropriate objectives and strategies.